bitrise-io/devcenter/_articles/en/reviews/using-bitrise-yml-from-repository-draft.md

 ---
+tag: []
-title: Using the bitrise.yml from repository
+title: using bitrise.yml from repository - draft
-menu:
-  tips-and-tricks-main:
-    weight: 21
+redirect_from: []
+summary: ''
+published: false

 ---
 It is possible to store the build configuration ( that is, your app's `bitrise.yml` file) in your repository.
 The approach has its pros and cons; let's go through how to do it and why you'd want to do it!